ansemin/HydroFast/README.md

    - Make sure `index.js` file exists and correctly registers the App component.
    - Verify that `package.json` has the correct main entry point: `"main": "node_modules/expo/AppEntry.js"`

-3. **Backend connection issues from mobile**:
-   - Make sure the backend is running with the `0.0.0.0:8000` option to listen on all interfaces
-   - Verify that your phone and computer are on the same network
-   - Check that `api.js` is using the correct IP address for your computer

 ---

 ## Additional Commands